 Plus, it’s a way to better your life while teaching your children the value of work ethic and perseverance.

-If you prefer not to spend years in school, a short-term certification program like dental assisting can give you new earning power while still spending quality time with your kids when you aren’t studying.
+If you prefer not to spend years in school, a short-term certification program like Medical Front Office Assistant can give you new earning power while still spending quality time with your kids when you aren’t studying.
 Win-win.

 While you are an important part of your active duty military spouse’s career success, their career ultimately comes first.
 This can be a frustrating realization for spouses who have to uproot their own careers often.